nktnet1/import-sync/README.md

 ## 4. Limitations

-There is currently no known limitations.
+There are currently no known limitations.

 ## 5. Caveats